Classical Athens-Guided tour

 History & Glossary

-Acropolis of Athens (Ancient Greek: ἡ Ἀκρόπολις τῶν Ἀθηνῶν, romanized: hē Akrópolis tôn Athēnôn; Modern Greek: Ακρόπολη Αθηνών, romanized: Akrópoli Athinón) is an ancient citadel located on a rocky outcrop above the city of Athens and contains the remains of several ancient buildings of great architectural and historical significance, the most famous being the Parthenon.
+· Acropolis of Athens (Ancient Greek: ἡ Ἀκρόπολις τῶν Ἀθηνῶν, romanized: hē Akrópolis tôn Athēnôn; Modern Greek: Ακρόπολη Αθηνών, romanized: Akrópoli Athinón) is an ancient citadel located on a rocky outcrop above the city of Athens and contains the remains of several ancient buildings of great architectural and historical significance, the most famous being the Parthenon.
 Acropolis is from the Greek words ἄκρον (akron, “highest point, extremity”) and πόλις (polis, “city”).
-Term acropolis is generic and there are many other acropoleis in Greece.
-During ancient times the Acropolis of Athens was known also more properly as Cecropia, after the legendary serpent-man, Cecrops, the supposed first Athenian king.
+The term acropolis is generic and there are many other acropoleis in Greece.
+During ancient times, the Acropolis of Athens was also known more properly as Cecropia, after the legendary serpent-man, Cecrops, the supposed first Athenian king.

 While there is evidence that the hill was inhabited as early as the fourth millennium BC, it was Pericles (c.
 495–429 BC) in the fifth century BC who coordinated the construction of the buildings whose present remains are the site’s most important ones, including the Parthenon, the Propylaea, the Erechtheion and the Temple of Athena Nike.
-Parthenon and the other buildings were seriously damaged during the 1687 siege by the Venetians during the Morean War when gunpowder being stored by the then Turkish rulers in the Parthenon was hit by a Venetian bombardment and exploded.
+The Parthenon and the other buildings were seriously damaged during the 1687 siege by the Venetians, during the Morean War, when gunpowder stored by the, then, Turkish rulers in the Parthenon was hit by a Venetian bombardment and exploded.

 · Agora was the heart of ancient Athens, the focus of political, commercial, administrative and social activity, the religious and cultural center, and the seat of justice.

 First excavation campaigns were carried out by the Greek Archaeological Society in 1859-1912, and by the German Archaeological Institute in 1896-97.
-1890-91, a deep trench cut for the Athens-Peiraeus Railway brought to light extensive remains of ancient buildings.
-1931 the American School of Classical Studies started the systematic excavations with the financial support of J. Rockefeller and continued until 1941.
+1890-91, a deep trench cut for the Athens-Piraeus Railway brought to light extensive remains of ancient buildings.
+In 1931, the American School of Classical Studies started the systematic excavations with the financial support of J. Rockefeller and continued until 1941.
 Work was resumed in 1945 and is still continuing.
-In order to uncover the whole area of the Agora it was necessary to demolish around 400 modern buildings covering a total area of ca. 12 hectares.
+In order to uncover the whole area of the Agora, it was necessary to demolish around 400 modern buildings covering a total area of ca. 12 hectares.

-19th century the four colossal figures of Giants and Tritons at the facade of the Gymnasium were restored by the Greek Archaeological Society.
-1953-56, the Stoa of Attalos was reconstructed to become a museum and in the same period the Byzantine church of Aghioi Apostoloi, built around A.D.
+In the 19th century, the four colossal figures of Giants and Tritons at the facade of the Gymnasium were restored by the Greek Archaeological Society.
+During 1953-56, the Stoa of Attalos was reconstructed to become a museum and in the same period, the Byzantine church of Aghioi Apostoloi, built around A.D.
 1000, was restored by the American School.
 Between 1972 and 1975, restoration and preservation work was carried out at the Hephaisteion; the area was cleared of the vegetation, and the roof of the temple was repaired in 1978 by the Archaeological Service.

 Image Gallery